TomoLabs/feesplit/README.md

 ## Testing & Validation

 - Hook logic tested with Foundry
-- Fee capture and repayment validated on Ethereum mainnet
+- Fee capture and repayment flow validated through deployment on Ethereum mainnet and local testnet simulations.
 - All state transitions are fully on-chain and verifiable via events